Nadal ready for emotional French Open farewell

 Carlos Alcaraz, the reigning Wimbledon champion, also skipped Rome to nurse an arm injury.

-The world number three took the first set off Djokovic in their semi-final last year before body cramps saw his slip to defeat.
+The world number three, who meets American lucky loser J.J.
+Wolf in his first round, took a set off Djokovic in their semi-final last year before body cramps saw him slip to defeat. — AFP

-The Spanish crowd-pleaser admitted that his sudden and dramatic diminished physical state was caused by the fear of facing Djokovic. — AFP